-Information on changes to the OISC's Continuing Professional Development (CPD) scheme
+Information on the OISC’s Continuing Professional Development (CPD) scheme

-Following the implementation of the OISC’s revised principle-based code of standards, and after changes to the CPD schemes of other legal services regulators, the OISC has decided to make changes to its own CPD scheme and guidance is now available.
+Following the implementation of the OISC’s revised principle-based code of standards, and after changes to the CPD schemes of other legal services regulators, the OISC introduced its revised CPD scheme on 1 April 2017.

-The revised CPD scheme will reflect the OISC’s greater focus on outcome based regulation but will still require you to take a professional and accountable approach to their CPD activities.
+The revised CPD scheme reflects the OISC’s greater focus on outcome based regulation but still requires you to take a professional and accountable approach to your CPD activities.

-The revised requirements will provide you with greater flexibility in how you identify and achieve your own personal CPD requirements and allow you to engage with a wider field of providers.
+The revised requirements provide you with greater flexibility in how you identify and achieve your own personal CPD requirements and allows you to engage with a wider field of providers.